Harold Owen Doering

 1920 - 1992

-Harold Doering taught organ, piano, and music theory for thirty years.
-He also spent fifteen years working in electronics and repair of computers.
+Harold Doering taught organ, piano, and music theory for thirty years at two Seventh-day Adventist colleges.
+He also spent fifteen years working in electronics and servicing computers at SDA schools and the Review and Herald Publishing Association.

-Harold was born in Maryland, one of three children of William and Martha Doering.
+Harold was born in Takoma Park, Maryland, on March 20, 1920, one of two children of William A. and Martha A. Glaser Doering.
 He established a reputation as a talented organist and pianist in his teenage years and while still a student at Washington Missionary College, now Washington Adventist University, began teaching organ there in the early 1940s.
 He married Irma Faye Berbohm in 1944.
+They would have two children, Herman William and Nadine Louise (Mosteller).

 Although he did not complete a B.A. in music at WMC until 1951, he was hired to teach at Southwestern Junior College beginning in 1950.
 During his three years there, he started graduate study in music at North Texas State College.